 Views from Forest Camp were by far not as impressive as from Ghandruk or even Landruk.
 Unlike other places on the way Forest Camp is not an actual village it’s basically just a couple of guest houses built for tourists there are no local people who live there permanently.

 We stayed at a brand new place with no name at the top of the hill, it was the only available option.
-Price NPR 300/US$3 for two people (shared 3-bed room) if you eat dinner and breakfast here.
+Price NPR 300/US$3 for two people (shared a room with 3 beds) if you eat dinner and breakfast here.
 They asked NRP 500/US$4,5 first but agreed for NRP 300/US$3.
 To our surprise food prices here were a little bit cheaper than in Ghandruk.

 Day 2.
 Forest Camp – High Camp, 8,5 km